How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 3. Check the integrity of system files (SFC)

-Damaged system files can cause errors during updates.
+Corrupted system files can cause errors during the update.

 Type:

-Press Enter and wait for the process to complete.
-The system will automatically attempt to repair any errors it finds.
+Press Enter and wait for the process to finish.
+The system will automatically attempt to fix any detected errors.

 DISM (Deployment Image Servicing and Management) repairs damaged system components.